The greater good must come first

 I have to be open to facts and data — even if it’s not data I want to acknowledge.
 Because if I can’t be open to making mistakes, how can I expect others to?

-Painfully so.
+Life is painfully short.
 It flashes past in an instant.
 We often obsess over unimportant details and stumbles instead of cherishing the good.